 Many people retire still owing money on their mortgage or other assets like their car.

-If you are approaching retirement you can take steps to get debt under control.
+If you're approaching retirement, you can take steps to get debt under control.

 If you still have debts when you reach retirement age, you could choose to pay off the debts using: